RadicalHealthTech/FE-Assignment/README.md

 # Front End Engineer Assignment Task

-In this task, you will be building a mobile smart home controller dashboard.The dashboard is demonstrated in this [video]() .
+In this task, you will be building a mobile smart home controller dashboard.The dashboard is demonstrated in this [video](https://github.com/RadicalHealthTech/FE-Assignment/blob/master/smart_home_controller.mp4?raw=true).

 There are two screens in this UI